Code-Institute-Submissions/MilestoneProject-5/README.md

  ## Deployment

  This project was created on GitHub and used the GitPod development environment to write the code.
  To deploy it we have to follow the following steps:

- Open the 'Settings' section of the project repository on GitHub.
+ - Open the 'Settings' section of the project repository on GitHub.
- From there, click on the 'GitHub Pages' section.
+ - From there, click on the 'GitHub Pages' section.
- Selected 'master branch' as ​​a source.
+ - Selected 'master branch' as ​​a source.
  This implemented the project on the GitHub pages and will make it possible to share the website live with other people.

- You can find more information about this process at the following link: Set up a publishing source for your GitHub Pages site

  ## Credits

  ### Content